 Working abroad sounds like an adventure to many people.
 However, a job search in Luxembourg needs more than just the obvious Luxembourg cover letter with Luxembourg CV writing and translation - it requires thorough preparation.
 You will be forced to solve issues that probably did not even cross your mind when you decided to go for jobs in Luxembourg.

-Do not take to lightly the huge influence a Luxembourg cover letter can have on the results of your adventure!
-For instance, you will experience the different/unusual immigration rules and practices, strange job application procedures, interesting selection trends and different management culture.
+Do not take too lightly the huge influence a Luxembourg cover letter can have on the results of your adventure!
+For instance, you will experience the different/unusual immigration rules and practices, strange job application procedures, interesting selection trends and different management cultures.

 A Luxembourg cover letter is an integral part of your job applications process.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Cover letters and CVs are usually written in French unless requested otherwise.
 The style and content tend to reflect the candidate's and the employer's nationality.
 For instance, if you are applying to a German advertisement (German most probably be the company language) respond in German.
 The same applies to an advertisement in other languages.